 In most cases, you can expect denser traffic in major cities, including San Diego, and lighter traffic in more rural areas.

-Increased traffic density increases a driver’s chances of being involved in traffic accident or collision.
+Increased traffic density increases a driver’s chances of being involved in traffic accidents or collisions.

 Therefore, if you live in San Diego proper or a similarly populated city center, the increased traffic could slightly increase your insurance rates.

 According to the Insurance Information Institute, California had the highest number of vehicle thefts in 2016.